Rolling Shutter vs Global Shutter Mode | How to Choose

 Table 1 - Comparing the pros and cons of Rolling vs Global Shutter

-Rolling or Global shutter?
+Rolling Shutter or Global Shutter mode?

-Whether rolling shutter or global shutter is right for you will depend very much on the experiment.
-Global Shutter has a 'non-transient' exposure mechanism that is entirely analogous to that of interline CCDs, and for many will provide the reassurance of 'freeze frame' capturing of moving objects or transient events during a kinetic acquisition series with zero spatial distortion, as well as offering simpler and faster synchronization performance.
+Whether rolling shutter or global shutter mode is right for you will depend very much on the experiment.
+Global shutter has a 'non-transient' exposure mechanism that is entirely analogous to that of interline CCDs, and for many will provide the reassurance of 'freeze frame' capturing of moving objects or transient events during a kinetic acquisition series with zero spatial distortion, as well as offering simpler and faster synchronization performance.
 For particular applications, for example where it is required that different regions of the image maintain temporal correlation or where it is required to accurately synchronize to relatively short lived events, global shutter will be viewed as a necessity.

 Figure 2 shows images of a moving fan, imaged with both rolling and global shutter exposure modes of the Neo sCMOS camera, identical exposure time.
 Significant spatial distortion (beyond motion blur) of the fan blades is apparent in the image captured with rolling shutter.
 The reason for this is that the blades are moving fast relative to the time taken for the ‘transient’ exposure activation /readout fronts of rolling shutter to transverse the blade width.
 This spatial distortion is often referred to as the ‘rolling shutter effect’.